 - Tips: Make sure your essay is creative, concise, and clear.
 While you should make some mention of extra-curricular activities and future goals, focus more on telling a compelling story than cramming in your entire résumé.

 A shortlist of 5 essays will be selected from this round.

 Final Round – Selection

-- A final panel of the Christensen family and/or Celebrate the Child volunteers will read and discuss the final 3 essays selected in the Second Round, and determine the final winner.
+- A final panel of the Christensen family and/or Celebrate the Child volunteers will read and evaluate the final 5 essays selected in the Second Round, and determine the final winner.
 The winning essay’s randomly assigned number will be connected back to the applicant’s contact information and the winner will be contacted.

 For more information about this award, contact Hannah Christensen at firstname.lastname@example.org